JoaoBlimping/pigEngine/doNext.md

+# 18/12/2015
+Next thing I must do is make it that you can set the controls for controllers since they seem to do weird shit by default.

 # 10/12/2015
 Make managers use C file io instead of c++, I'm pretty sure it'll make the compiled program smaller and anyway I like it better.